@stylify/bundler

 // If this option is set to true and rewriteSelectorsInFiles is false

-// it will only mangle css selectors
+// it will only mangle CSS selectors

 mangleSelectors: false,